vocafeuvre/faux-imdb/README.md

 API replicating simple features of iMDB.
 Written in Node.js, using Express.
 Tests are written in Mocha-Chai.

 ### How to use
 Before using the API, you should set the environment variables first.
 The API needs the .env files for both dev and test environments.
 A .env.default template is provided for the required env variables.
+Also, do an npm install to download all needed packages.

 * PORT (optional): this tells the server on which port should the app listen.
 Default is 3000.